Kaan0200/kaan0200/README.md

 👋 I'm Kaan, a web-developer in the North East Ohio area! ✨

-## Familiar Technologies
+### Familiar Technologies

 🏮 React
 🧶 Angular
 💠 .NET

-## Spinnin' Hot Beats
+### Music is the answer

-🎵 I'm also a local-area DJ, so most of my projects are tools related to my musical passion. 🎧
+🎵 I'm also a local-area DJ, so most of my projects are tools related to my musical passion.
+Combining my most favorite topics, coding and dance music. 🎧

 <!--
 **Kaan0200/kaan0200** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.